wavey-ai/mel-spec/README.md

 voice or something else.
 Mel spectrograms already provide a distinctive "voice" signature.

-The graphic below shows part of JFK's speach and uses Sobel edge detection to find possible word/speech boundaries.
+The graphic below shows part of JFK's speech and uses Sobel edge detection to find possible word/speech boundaries.
 As you can see, it works pretty well:

 ![image](doc/jfk_vad_example.png)